ravichas/AI4HealthCare/README.md

 # AI for HealthCare
   Udacity Nanodegree

-The AI for Healthcare program comprises of four courses that apply AI techniques to a diverse range of data, including 2D and 3D medical imaging data, as well as Electronic Health Record (EHR) and wearable device data.
+The AI for Healthcare Udacity nanodegree program comprises of four courses that apply AI techniques to a diverse range of data, including 2D and 3D medical imaging data, as well as Electronic Health Record (EHR) and wearable device data.